 Self-Service Considerations

 Should your organization wish to submit your app to stores directly, please ensure that your IT department is familiar and comfortable with this process.
-We provide directions they will need to follow to re-sign your app before submitting to stores.
+We provide directions they will need to follow to re-sign your app before submitting to stores but we are unable to provide support.

 If someone else in your organization is submitting your app, make sure they have all of the app metadata they’ll need.